Key Points

 If you’re using digital certificates for authentication, you’ll need something to authenticate them with.
 In a secure WPA2-Enterprise network, that means a Remote Authentication Dial-In User Service (RADIUS) server.

 Setting up a RADIUS server yourself can be costly, time-consuming, and difficult.
-The alternative is a managed RADIUS service such as Cloud RADIUS .
+The alternative is a managed RADIUS service such as JoinNow Cloud RADIUS.

-Cloud RADIUS takes all the hassle out of maintaining a RADIUS server.
-Your school’s IT staff no longer need to worry about security patches and paying for costly regular hardware updates for an on-premise RADIUS server.
-Additionally, Cloud RADIUS allows for extremely granular network policies that can restrict access to your school network.
-Policies can be based upon a range of qualifiers, such as time of day, MAC address, or the issuing CA for a certificate.
+Cloud RADIUS makes setting up and maintaining a RADIUS server simple and hassle-free.
+Your school’s IT staff no longer needs to worry about security patches and paying for costly regular hardware updates for an on-premise RADIUS server.
+Additionally, Cloud RADIUS allows for extremely granular network policies to restrict access to your school network.
+Policies can be based on a range of qualifiers, such as time of day, MAC address, or the issuing CA for a certificate.

-Unmanaged devices have the potential to pose a risk to any network without rigorous network access control policies.
-Updating network access control policies doesn’t have to be lengthy, expensive, or difficult, though.
-With a completely passwordless platform – and the onboarding technology you need to implement it – you can reduce the risks presented by BYODs on your Wi-Fi.
+Unmanaged devices pose a risk to any network without rigorous network access control policies.
+Updating network access control policies doesn’t have to be lengthy, expensive, or difficult.
+With a completely passwordless platform — and the onboarding technology you need to implement it — you can reduce BYOD Wi-Fi risks.

-Certificates eliminate the risk of credential theft while simultaneously ensuring secure and streamlined network access for all of your users.
-The SecureW2 self-service onboarding application and Cloud RADIUS bolster these certificates further by making it simple to enroll for them and by providing you with a powerful policy engine you can use to build network access policies from.
+Certificates eliminate credential theft while simultaneously ensuring secure and streamlined network access for all of your users.
+The SecureW2 self-service onboarding application and Cloud RADIUS bolster these certificates by making enrolling simple and providing you with a powerful policy engine to build network access policies from.

 Frequently Asked Questions